bcook449/Threat-Hunt--Ransomware/README.md

 ### 3. Searched the  `DeviceProcessEvents` Table

 Searched for any indication that the file system was enumerated by the threat actor.
 On `2025-11-24T14:13:34.757374Z`, the threat actor listed the backups under the backup-admin account.
 On `2025-11-24T14:16:06.546964Z`, the backup archives were also found and accessed by the threat actor.
 The attacker also enumerated local accounts on `2025-11-24T14:16:08.673485Z`, with evidence to follow.
+The attacker also issued a command to reveal scheduled jobs on the system.
+This occurred on `2025-11-24T14:16:08.703052Z`.

 **Queries used to locate events:**
 ```kql